mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/developer/index.rst

 Developer Guide
 ===============

+This web application is developed with Python's Flask library.
+In this web application, PostgreSQL is used for relational database.

 Database Design
 ---------------

 There are 14 tables in our database.
+Every member has 3 main table that has at least 5 non key attributes and at least 2 foreign key.
 Tables and corresponding members are listed in Table Distribution below.

 Table Distribution
 ^^^^^^^^^^^^^^^^^^^